C-BJ/awesome-zig/README.md

 **Thanks to all the project authors and others who made this project possible.**

-**Note🗒️An project may also be a development tool, application, library or other category, but it will only appear once in this guide.**
+**Note🗒️A project can be a development tool, application, library or other category at the same time, but it will only appear once in this guide.**

 ## Table Of Contents